omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 - add tag to workouts for is_named workout and name, then add ability to filter by them
 - created settings/questions page that contains basic questions to help user experience
   - initial workout gender, initial cardio movement etc.
-- can create leaderboard on each movement page as well
 - change strengthresultform to take setsxrepsxweightxunits and a comment instead of just result text
   - this will help with tracking progress later.
 - change result model for strength instances to allow sets, reps, weight, units and a comment